Samratkashipathi/samrat.github.io/_posts/2021-05-25-setting_up_partman.md

 ![https://cdn.substack.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2F2f17aa7d-a5ba-4fbd-b080-45444ecba93c_644x282.png](https://cdn.substack.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2F2f17aa7d-a5ba-4fbd-b080-45444ecba93c_644x282.png)

-Since partition was created per dat basis, we can see record which was created_at 17th is in ticket_2021_05_17 table and 16th is in ticket_2021_05_16 th table.
+Since partition was created per date basis, we can see record which was created_at 17th is in ticket_2021_05_17 table and 16th is in ticket_2021_05_16 table.

 # Partman

-Cosider a use case where we need to keep only last 2 days record and delete old records regularly and created new tables for next day
+Consider a use case where we need to keep only last 2 days record and delete old records regularly and create new tables for next day

 Lets create more partitions for this use case